BPTRobotics/WRO-2025-Future-Engineers---BPTRobotics/README.md

 ###  Month 1: Design & Planning

-**Week 1: Project Kickoff & Requirements Gathering**
+**Week 1: Project Start & Requirements Getting**

-* **Objective**: Establish project scope, goals, and deliverables.
+* **Objective**: Know the project scope, goals, and requirements needed.
 * **Tasks**:

-  * Establish project schedule and milestones.
+  * Know project schedule and goals (reading the rules).
-  * Identify key elements: Raspberry Pi, batteries (18650), camera, motor controller, distance sensors, servo motor.
+  * Identify key things: Raspberry Pi, batteries (18650), camera, motor controller, distance sensors, servo motor.
-  * Determine software requirements: Python libraries, dependencies, and development tools.
+  * Get software requirements: Python libraries, dependencies, and development tools.

 **Week 2: System Architecture Design**

-* **Objective**: Develop a high-level system architecture.
+* **Objective**: Develop a system architecture.
 * **Tasks**:

   * Develop block diagrams illustrating component interaction. (used MIRO)
-  * Develop data flow between sensors, Raspberry Pi, and actuators.
+  * Develop data flow between sensors, Raspberry Pi.
+(It was hard, especially with the TCS color sensor)
-  * Define communication protocols (e.g., I2C, GPIO).
+  * Know communication protocols (e.g., I2C, GPIO).
+(I had a lot of work with the PINS because I had to use multiple I2Cs)

 **Week 3: Mechanical Design**

-* **Objective**: Design the physical structure of the robot.
+* **Objective**: Design the physical part of the robot.
 * **Tasks**:

-  * Design CAD models for wooden base and plastic base.
+  * Design CAD models for wooden and plastic base.
-  * Develop mounting solutions for electronics and sensors.
+  * Develop movable solutions for electronics and sensors. [so they can be easily detached]
-* Plan cable management and power distribution.
+* Plan cable management and power distribution. (but it didn't take much time)

 **Week 4: Electrical Design**